-Goal # Type of Goal 3 Equip: We will equip our students with the tools necessary to realize their fullest potential.
-Broad Goal State Prio ities addressed by this goal.
-Priority 1: Basic (Conditions of Learning) Priority 2: State Standards (Conditions of Learning) Priority 7: Course Access (Conditions of Learning)
+Goal # Description Type of Goal 3 Equip: We will equip our students with the tools necessary to realize their fullest potential.
+Broad Goal

+Priority 1: Basic (Conditions of Learning)

+Priority 2: State Standards (Conditions of Learning)

+Priority 7: Course Access (Conditions of Learning)

-This broad goal was selected to encompass the basic services required of the school district, including, but not limited to, ensuring that students receive access to a broad course of study, have standards-aligned instructional materials and access to technology, are provided with to nutritious meals, and attend school in safe and secure facilities.
+This broad goal was selected to encompass the basic services required of the school district, including, but not limited to, ensuring that students receive access to a broad course of study, have standards-aligned instructional materials and access to technology, are provided with nutritious meals, and attend school in safe and secure facilities.